 SolarEdge Technologies (SEDG) Gains But Lags Market: What You Should Know

 Investors will be hoping for strength from SEDG as it approaches its next earnings release.
-On that day, SEDG is projected to report earnings of $1.28 per share, which would represent year-over-year growth of 100%.
-Meanwhile, our latest consensus estimate is calling for revenue of $431.19 million, up 58.6% from the prior-year quarter.
+The company is expected to report EPS of $1.28, up 100% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $431.19 million, up 58.6% from the year-ago period.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $5.64 per share and revenue of $1.88 billion.
 These totals would mark changes of +27.03% and +31.96%, respectively, from last year.

-Any recent changes to analyst estimates for SEDG should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
+Investors might also notice recent changes to analyst estimates for SEDG.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 15.63% higher.
-SEDG is currently a Zacks Rank #1 (Strong Buy).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 15.63% higher.
+SEDG is holding a Zacks Rank of #1 (Strong Buy) right now.

-In terms of valuation, SEDG is currently trading at a Forward P/E ratio of 16.09.
-For comparison, its industry has an average Forward P/E of 14.05, which means SEDG is trading at a premium to the group.
+Valuation is also important, so investors should note that SEDG has a Forward P/E ratio of 13.61 right now.
+This valuation marks a premium compared to its industry's average Forward P/E of 12.75.

-Meanwhile, SEDG's PEG ratio is currently 0.64.
+Meanwhile, SEDG's PEG ratio is currently 0.54.
 This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Solar industry currently had an average PEG ratio of 0.64 as of yesterday's close.
+The Solar was holding an average PEG ratio of 0.54 at yesterday's closing price.

 The Solar industry is part of the Oils-Energy sector.
-This industry currently has a Zacks Industry Rank of 33, which puts it in the top 13% of all 250+ industries.
+This group has a Zacks Industry Rank of 73, putting it in the top 29% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.